hbragge-acn/openbsw/doc/learning/setup/setup_posix_ubuntu_build.rst

 .. code-block:: bash

-    cmake -B cmake-build-posix -S executables/referenceApp
+    cmake --preset posix
-    cmake --build cmake-build-posix --target app.referenceApp -j
+    cmake --build --preset posix

-The build files should be written to a new subdirectory named ``cmake-build-posix`` and the built executable should be found at ``cmake-build-posix/application/app.referenceApp.elf``.
+The build files should be written to a new subdirectory named ``build/posix`` and the built executable should be found at ``build/posix/executables/referenceApp/application/Release/app.referenceApp.elf``.
 You should be able to run and see output like this in your shell terminal...

 .. code-block:: bash

-    $ cmake-build-posix/application/app.referenceApp.elf
+    $ build/posix/executables/referenceApp/application/Release/app.referenceApp.elf
     hello
     106367434: RefApp: LIFECYCLE: INFO: Initialize level 1
     106367434: RefApp: LIFECYCLE: INFO: Initialize runtime